gitlabhq/gitlabhq/doc/development/documentation/structure.md

 **use cases**.
 Every GitLab EE-only feature should also contain these sections.

 **Overview**: as the name suggests, the goal here is to provide an overview of the feature.
-Describe what is it, what it does, why it is important/cool/nice-to-have, what problem it solves, and what you can do with this feature that you couldn't do before.
+Describe what it is, what it does, why it is important/cool/nice-to-have, what problem it solves, and what you can do with this feature that you couldn't do before.